 Laws & Rules:

-- Forty-eight plant species are regulated as noxious weeds and specially regulated plants in Minnesota
+- Fifty-seven plant species are regulated as noxious weeds and specially regulated plants in Minnesota

 - There are currently 32 species on the prohibited noxious weed list – 16 on the eradicate list and 16 on the control list.
 These species must be eradicated or controlled on all lands within the state and cannot be illegally transported, propagated or sold except as provided for in Minnesota Statutes, Section 18.82

-- Four species are listed as specially regulated plants and eradication or control can be enforced under specific conditions
+- Six species are listed as specially regulated plants and eradication or control can be enforced under specific conditions

 - Identification of noxious weeds in Minnesota